xiangyx/blog/content/post/test.md

 date : '2025-03-02'
 title : My first blog post
 subtitle : just for testing
-slug: test
+slug: first-post
-categories:
-  - cn
 tags:
-  - cph
-  - dk
+  - test
 ---
 ## Header

 This is a test post.